cubeapm/docs/docs/infra-monitoring/gcp-metric-explorer/gcp-metric-explorer.md

 # GCP Metric Explorer

-CubeAPM supports monitoring GCP services through **GCP Metric Explorer** (described in this document) and **direct communication**.
+OpenTelemetry Collector supports monitoring GCP services through **GCP Metric Explorer** (described in this document) and **direct communication**.
 The choice depends on the type of AWS service and your cost considerations.

 ### When to Use Each Method

 #### Direct Communication (Recommended for Cost Efficiency)

-For GCP services that use **underlying technologies supported by OpenTelemetry**, you can connect directly to avoid CloudWatch streaming costs:
+For GCP services that use **underlying technologies supported by OpenTelemetry**, you can connect directly:

 - **Container Services**: Google Kubernetes Engine (GKE) (Kubernetes), Cloud Run (containerized apps)
 - **Database Services**: Cloud SQL (MySQL, PostgreSQL, etc.), Memorystore (Redis)